Wake County

 01. What other insects will this affect?

-We use an insecticide so other insects present when and where we spray may be impacted.
+We use a control product so other insects present when and where we spray may be impacted.

 However, our formula was specifically engineered for mosquitoes so it won’t repel any other insects as it does mosquitoes.